Performance Year Three

 On successful completion of this unit, students are expected to be able to:

-- Select and perform a diverse and varied program of appropriate to 5 semesters of tertiary study as a soloist, demonstrating developing control of instrumental or vocal ability and musicality, and show an increasing openness to a variety of musical styles and developing influences.
+- Select and perform a diverse and varied program appropriate to five semesters of tertiary study as a soloist, demonstrating developing control of instrumental or vocal ability and musicality, and showing an increasing openness to a variety of musical styles and developing influences.

 - Develop technical control and musical fluency, showing sensitivity to expressive elements and performance characteristics, and demonstrating intonation, phrasing, dynamics, ornamentation, timing and tonal balance.